samvv/mage/README.md

 Mage: Text Analysis Made Easy
 =============================

-Mage is tool for performing text analysis.
+Mage is a tool for performing text analysis.
 It does so by generating a _lexer_, _parser_ and _parse tree_ for you.
 Whether it is a piece of programming code or some tabular data in a fringe format, Mage has got you covered!